sdfrench/CYBR8420-GotRoot/ProjectProposal.md

 ### Operational Environment
 ---
 Bitwarden is for anyone who wants to have secure online access to their passwords from almost any type of device.
-We feel that the overwhleming majority of the  users that use this software are going to be individual consumers, however do to the fact the server stack can be easily deployed on an online server, there may be some commercial interest as well.
+We feel that the overwhelming majority of the  users that use this software are going to be individual consumers, however due to the fact the server stack can be easily deployed on a local server, there may be some commercial interest as well among small and medium-sized companies.

 ### Security Requirements
 ---
 As an online password manager/vault the software must:
-  * Ensure all sensitve data (passwords and corresponding metadata) is encrypted when at rest or in storage.
+  * Ensure all sensitive data (passwords and corresponding metadata) is encrypted when at rest or in storage.
-  * Ensure all sensitve data is encrypted before it leaves the device to online storage.
+  * Ensure all sensitive data is encrypted before it leaves the device to online storage.
   * Ensure clear text data is only kept in memory and removed when no longer needed.
   * Ensure encrypted data can only be unencrypted with one encryption key.
   * Only use algorithms/libraries for encryption and key generation that are proven to be secure by current industry standards.
-  * Implement a sound key management solution that protects and manages keys thoughout their life cycle, from generation to revocation.
+  * Implement a sound key management solution that protects and manages keys throughout their life cycle, from generation to revocation.
   * Solution should backup encrypted data.
   * Source should be audited.